roundcube/roundcubemail-docker/README.md

 docker run --link=mysql:mysql -d roundcube/roundcubemail
 ```

+## Persistent data

+The Roundcube containers do not store any data persistently by default.
+There are, however,
+some directories that could be mounted as volume or bind mount to share data between containers
+or to inject additional data into the container:

+* `/var/www/html`: Roundcube installation directory
+  This is the document root of Roundcube.
+Plugins and additional skins are stored here amongst the Roundcube sources.
+  Share this directory when using the FPM variant and let a webserver container serve the static files from here.

+* `/var/roundcube/config`: Location for additonal config files
+  See the [Advanced configuration](#advanced-configuration) section for details.

+* `/var/roundcube/db`: storage location of the SQLite database
+  Only needed if using `ROUNDCUBEMAIL_DB_TYPE=sqlite` to persist the Roundcube database.

+* `/tmp/roundcube-temp`: Roundcube's temp folder
+  Temp files like uploaded attachments or thumbnail images are stored here.
+  Share this directory via a volume when running multiple replicas of the roundcube container.

 ## Docker Secrets

 When running the Roundcube container in a Docker Swarm, you can use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/)